slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Hire character.
 Train skill."  -- Peter Schutz*
-> *"Tell me the story of your life. problems and how you solved them."  -- elon musk*
+> *"Tell me the story of your life. problems and how you solved them."  -- Elon Musk [1971]*

 - Estimativas são Promessas.
 Promessas devem ser cumpridas.
 In a nutshell, you can never give an estimate that is "correct".
 If you could, it would not be an "estimate", it would be a "prediction".
 Therefore, there is zero correlation between an estimate and the actual outcome.
 - hiring questions: sucess history. why did you go that company and why did you left.